Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 \subsubsection{Evaluation results by scenarios}

 An important observation is the improvement of attack effectiveness with the increase of adversary's knowledge of the target system.
-Table \ref{jsma_vs_cw} lists the evasion rate of utilising JSMA and C\&W in the family mode.
 While different level of knowledge obtained by adversary affects the evasion rate in both algorithms, the impact on each factor is different.
-In particular, in the scenarios which black-box access to MaMaDroid oracle is acquired (\textit{i.e.}, FB and FTB), the evasion rate of C\&W in all four algorithms are significantly higher than the evasion rate in the scenarios which black-box access is not granted (\textit{i.e.}, F and FT).
+As demonstrated in Fig. \ref{fig_result_family_cw} , in the scenarios which black-box access to MaMaDroid oracle is acquired (\textit{i.e.}, FB and FTB), the evasion rate of C\&W in all four algorithms are significantly higher than the evasion rate in the scenarios which black-box access is not granted (\textit{i.e.}, F and FT).
 In the meanwhile, the possession of training set (F \textit{versus} FT, FB \textit{versus} FTB) has little impact on the evasion rate.
-However, the evasion rate in JSMA are to the contrast.
+However, the evasion rate in JSMA (refer to Fig. \ref{fig_result_family_jsma}) are to the contrast.
 The possession of training set influenced the evasion rate significantly, while the access to black-box model is less important.